Kit203/Kit203/README.md

 ## Appendix

 * [Opensource](https://www.redhat.com/en/topics/open-source/what-is-open-source) means that you can access it at any time for free and that the code is open for public viewing.
-Github whilst has a closed liscence has opensourced code. opensource programs and applications can be used by anybody without liscence and sometimes out preforms private liscensed software, programs, or applications.
+Github whilst has a closed liscence has opensourced code.
+Opensource programs and applications can be used by anybody without liscence and sometimes out preforms private liscensed software, programs, or applications.
 Opensourced programs generally require a pre-requist of some degree of existing knowledge before open sourced programs can be used.
 They are peer reviewed.

 * [Private Use](https://www.lawinsider.com/dictionary/private-use) means that you can only use a certain program, application, or code within a private application sphere.
 It cannot be monetized in any way.